Zara Noor Abbas

-The daughter of actress Asma Abbas and niece of Bushra Ansari and Sumbul Shahid, Abbas made her acting debut in her early days.
+The daughter of actress Asma Abbas and niece of Bushra Ansari and Sumbul Shahid, Abbas made her acting debut at an early age.
 She used to appear in theatres and short plays.
-In 2016, she made her television debut with a role of Areen in Hum TV's Dharkan.
+In 2016, she made her television debut in Hum TV's Dharkan.
 She gained critical acclaim for her portrayal of Arsala in 2017 series Khamoshi which ranks among the highest rated drama series of 2017 and established her as a leading actress in Urdu television.
 She has played a character of Reham in 2018 crime drama series Qaid.
 In 2019, she has played an extended cameo appearance as Feroza Jahan in Hum TV's historical series Deewar-e-Shab and appeared as Rani in ISPR's special military series Ehd-e-Wafa.
 In a short review of her earlier projects and achievements, Gulf News and BBC's journalist called her a future superstar of Pakistan.
+Abbas then assayed the title role in Badshah Begum.
+She then played the leads in Jhoom and Standup Girl.

 Early life

-Abbas was born on 13 March 1990 in Lahore, Punjab.
-She is the daughter of actress Asma Abbas, niece of Bushra Ansari and maternal granddaughter of Ahmad Bashir.
+Abbas was born on 13 March 1991 in Lahore, Punjab.
+She is the daughter of actress Asma Abbas, niece of Bushra Ansari and Sumbul Shahid and maternal granddaughter of Ahmad Bashir.
 She is from a Punjabi background.